bancorprotocol/contracts-v3/packages/v3/migration/README.md

 ### Migrations

-The `migrations` dir contains all migration files.
+The `migrations` directory contains all migration files.

 A migration file is a Typescript file that exposes a particular object respecting a strict interface: